wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 **TODO:** Make this a coherent text.

 All registers within a QPU are actually a stack of 16 registers.
-This is referred to as a `vector` in the documentation.
+This is referred to as a **vector** in the code and  documentation.
-They may contains different values, but the exact same code is used in parallel to perform calculations with them.
+The vector elements may contains different values, but the exact same code is used in parallel to perform calculations with them.

 ## Vector Offsets

 When uniform values are loaded, all elements of a vector receive the same value.
-If you run a program on these, all vector elements will have identical values at every step of the way; this makes for boring duplication.
+If you then run a kernel, all vector elements will have identical values at every step of the way;
+this makes for boring duplication.

 In addition, when using multiple QPU's for a calculation, this would result in each QPU performing exactly the same calculation.

 The following functions at source code level are supplied to deal this:

+### `index()`

-  - `index()`   - returns an index value unique to each vector element, in the range `0..15`.
+Returns an index value unique to each vector element, in the range `0..15`.

+### `me()`

-  - `me()`      - return an index value unique to each QPU participating an a calculation.
+Returns an index value unique to each QPU participating an a calculation.
 A single running QPU would have `me() ==0`, any further QPU's are indexed sequentially.

+### `numQPUs()`

-  - `numQPUs()` - The number of QPU's participating in a calculation
+Returns  number of QPU's participating in a calculation.

 For `vc4`, the number of QPU's is selectable between 1 and 12, 12 being the maximum.
 The participating QPU's would then have `me() == 0, 1, 2...` up to the selected maximum.

 For `v3d`, you can use either 1 or 8 QPU's.
 In the latter case, `me()` would return 0, 1, 2, 3, 4, 5, 6 or 7 per QPU.

+### Vector offset calculation

-These two functions are used to differentiate pointers to memory addresses, in the following way:
+The functions are used to differentiate pointers to memory addresses, in the following way:

 ```c++
 void kernel(Ptr<Float> x) {